-Griffonia simplicifolia Lectin (GSL I+II)Â is labeled with tetramethylrhodamine isothiocyanate (TRITC) and has an appropriate number of fluorochromes bound to provide the optimum staining characteristics for this lectin.
+Griffonia simplicifolia lectin (GSL I+II) is affinity puritied from a woody climbing shrub native to Africa.
+It consists of both lectins GSL I+II.
+GSL I+II shows specificity for blood group B greater than blood group A1.
+This lectin interacts with pulmonary microvascular endothelial cells, but does not readily interact with pulmonary arterial endothelial cells.
+This binding pattern has been successfully utilized to enrich cell populations in vitro that possess functional behaviors characteristic of those seen in vivo.Griffonia simplicifolia Lectin (GSL I+II)Â is labeled with tetramethylrhodamine isothiocyanate (TRITC) and has an appropriate number of fluorochromes bound to provide the optimum staining characteristics for this lectin.
 TRITC is a bright orange or red-fluorescent dye with excitation ideally suited to the 532-nm laser line.
 TRITC labeled GSL I+IIÂ can be used for cellular imaging applications.